 At the Alta Alella cellar, excavated in the rock, the grape varieties they work with—mostly Pansa Blanca, as well as Macabeo, Monastrell, Chardonnay, Parellada, Syrah, Pansa Rosada and Garnatxa— are vinified separately and in small batches meaning that there can be up to 50 different base wines.
 “The best moment in the cellar comes when it’s time to choose which tanks are blended and bottled; that’s when all the work we’ve done comes into play”, explains Josep María.

 Although they have just sold their cava brand Privat to the group Perelada, their range of wines is significant, with over 20 bottlings divided in three brands: Alta Alella (organic wines), Alta Alella Mirgin (organic cavas, including AA Mirgin Vallcirera, set to be one of the new Cavas de Paraje Calificado) and Alta Alella Celler de les Aus (cavas and natural wines).
+Most of the wines can be found in Spain at Lavinia; other options via Wine Searcher.

 Organic production is one of the cornerstones of Pujol-Busquets since the beginning, along with the search for wines that reflect the area’s terroir and vintage variations rather than varietal character.
 He is in favour of allowing foreign varieties in the area, even for the new Cavas de Paraje Calificado.